Join the Be The Match® Registry at

 After she was diagnosed with cancer in the fall of 2008 (her junior year), Yale women's ice hockey player Mandi Schwartz' search for a genetic match for a stem cell transplant to save her life inspired thousands to sign up as potential marrow donors, but no perfect match was ever found for her.
 Mandi received a transplant using umbilical cord blood in September 2010 at the Fred Hutchinson Cancer Research Center in Seattle.
 But a biopsy in December 2010 revealed that the cancer had returned again.
 She passed away in Saskatchewan on Apr.
 3, 2011 at the age of 23.

 Yale now holds its annual marrow donor registration drive in Mandi's memory.
 These drives are led by the field hockey, football and women's ice hockey teams.

-To date, Yale's drives have added nearly 4,000 people to the Be The Match registry, including 921 in 2010 -- a record for the "Get in the Game.
+To date, Yale's drives have added more than 4,000 people to the Be The Match registry, including 921 in 2010 -- a record for the "Get in the Game.
 Save a Life." program.
-At least 23 life-saving matches for patients in need have been located through these efforts.
-One donor was a Yale field hockey player, Lexy Adams, and another was a Yale football player, John Oppenheimer.
+At least two dozen life-saving matches for patients in need have been located through these efforts.
+One donor was a Yale field hockey player, Lexy Adams '13, and another was a Yale football player, John Oppenheimer '14.